prisma/prisma/docs/core/generators/photonjs.md

 ## Compiling Custom Binary

-If a binary is not available for the platform you want to target.
-It is possible to compile the Prisma binaries on that platform.
+If a binary is not available for the platform you want to target, it is possible to compile the Prisma binaries on that platform manually.
 To compile a binary manually, please follow the following steps:

 1. Download the rust toolchain: https://www.rust-lang.org/tools/install
 2. Clone https://github.com/prisma/prisma